 Once you have 1-3 sizes in mind, it’s best to see the unit in person.
 Almost all storage facilities will let you come by to tour the space.
 Just be sure to call ahead or look on their website for availability on those sizes.
 Some spaces at the nearest location may be sold out.

-Climate controlled units regulate the temperature and humidity, year-round.
+Climate-controlled units regulate the temperature and humidity, year-round.
 This prevents your items from being exposed to extreme climates that may cause permanent damage.
 Items like wood furniture, electronics, tools, canvas artwork, collectibles, and more are especially sensitive to extreme hot or cold weather.
-Because climate controlled facilities are so much better for your belongings, you pay a premium when using these facilities.
+Because climate-controlled facilities are so much better for your belongings, you pay a premium when using these facilities.
 Sometimes you pay as much as 30-50% more for this type of storage.

-The necessity for climate controlled storage really depends on the items you’re storing and how valuable they are to you.
-You may also want to consider the cleanliness of climate controlled units versus the alternative.
-Indoor, climate controlled units are easier to control pests and dirt because of the single entry/exit and limited access to the outdoors.
+The necessity for climate-controlled storage really depends on the items you’re storing and how valuable they are to you.
+You may also want to consider the cleanliness of climate-controlled units versus the alternative.
+Indoor, climate-controlled units are easier to control pests and dirt because of the single entry/exit and limited access to the outdoors.
 It’s a harsh reality, but not all storage facilities are created equal.
-You’ll want to factor in possible damage expenses if you choose to save some money by storing temperature sensitive or pest-favored items outdoors.
+You’ll want to factor in possible damage expenses if you choose to save some money by storing temperature-sensitive or pest-favored items outdoors.

 Storage high and low seasons are closely related to the real estate market.
 People who are relocating make up a large portion of the storage clientele.
-This can mean that prices fluctuate upward during the months that most people put their house on the market.
+This can mean that prices fluctuate upward during the months that most people put their houses on the market.
 April through September may have higher rates than October through March.
 You may also see less aggressive discounts offered during these months.
 This helps operators control the supply and demand of their facility.